Skip to content

 Why did you decide to certify to be a Postpartum Doula?

 My decision to add Postpartum Doula to my list of doulas services is based upon primary my own postpartum processes after I had my first baby in 2007.
 I had a wonderful homebirth after a very healthy pregnancy.
 I birthed a 9 pound baby boy in under 7 hours.
 My mother stayed with me for the first few days and my husband was off work for a week.
 However, after that, I was home alone with my newborn for 8-10 hours a day.
 I was lonely; I had left a social job to stay at home with my son.
 I was still very sore from a large birthing tear; my son was a fussy baby whose sleep patterns were irregular, and though I had no significant problems breastfeeding, just learning how to nurse was challenging.
 I found myself eating one meal a day, not drinking enough water, and feeling very overwhelmed by the care of this little life.
 Things gradually got better, but I still felt weepy and overwhelmed until at least 6 months postpartum (it was not until later that I realized these are signs of postpartum depression).
-I wanted to ensure other first-time moms had that special “mothering care” that they need and deserve in the days, weeks and months after birth.
+Even though I had an easier transition after my other two children, there were many days I wish I had a postpartum doula!
+I wanted to ensure other moms had that special “mothering care” that they need and deserve in the days, weeks and months after birth.

 I have also had experience watching friends and family go through varying stages of postpartum depression, ranging from the mild “baby blues” to severe postpartum depression, PP-anxiety and PP-OCD.
 Each of these ladies truly needed extra helping hands and a listening ear.